Folklore (Taylor Swift album): Songs

 The ninth track, "This Is Me Trying", is an orchestral pop song detailing the accountability and regret of an alcoholic who admits feeling inadequate.
 It contains Swift's "ghostly", reverberated vocals and a gradually growing, dense production.
-Over an acoustic arrangement of finger-plucked strings and soft horns, "Illicit Affairs" unfolds the infidelity of a disloyal narrator, and highlights the measures they carry out to keep the affair a secret.
+Over an acoustic arrangement of finger-plucked strings and soft horns, "Illicit Affairs" unfolds the infidelity of a disloyal narrator and highlights the measures they carry out to keep the affair a secret.
 "Invisible String" is a folk song that provides a glimpse into Swift's love life with Alwyn, recounting the "invisible" connection between them that they were not aware of until they met, alluding to an East Asian folk myth called the Red Thread of Fate.
 It comprises an acoustic riff, thumping vocal backbeats, a distinct passive writing style, and references her older songs.

 "Mad Woman" tackles the taboo linked with female anger, using sarcastic remarks at sexism, as Folklore's moment of vituperation.
 It metaphorically describes Swift's dispute with Borchetta and Scooter Braun, painting the story of a deviant widow getting revenge, with references to witch hunts.
 "Epiphany" is an ambient hymn.
 It depicts the devastation of the pandemic, paying homage to healthcare workers, with whom she empathizes, comparing them to traumatized military soldiers, such as her veteran grandfather, Dean, who fought at the Battle of Guadalcanal (1942).
-The song is carried by a glacial piano, and a howling brass.
+The song is carried by a glacial piano and a howling brass.

 The fourteenth track, "Betty", is a country and folk rock song with prominent harmonica.
-It describes the relationship narrated in "Cardigan", but in the perspective of the cheating boyfriend James, who had a summer fling with the female narrator of "August".
+It describes the relationship narrated in "Cardigan", but from the perspective of the cheating boyfriend James, who had a summer fling with the female narrator of "August".
 James apologizes for his past actions but does not fully own up to them, citing excuses.
 Its characters (Betty, James, and Inez) are named after the daughters of Blake Lively and Ryan Reynolds.
 The R&B-inclining "Peace" features jazzy vocals with a complex vocal melody. over a pulse juxtaposed with three lushly harmonized basslines, complemented by minimal synths and a drizzling piano.
-Lyrically, "Peace" is an ode to Swift's lover, dissects the effects of hectic stardom on her relationship and warns the subject of future challenges.
+Lyrically, "Peace" is an ode to Swift's lover, dissects the effects of hectic stardom on her relationship, and warns the subject of future challenges.

 The standard edition of the album closes with "Hoax", a slow piano ballad with emotionally raw lyrics that detail a flawed but everlasting relationship, ending the album on a despondent note of sadness.
 The deluxe bonus track, "The Lakes", is a string-laden midtempo song that introspects on Swift's semi-retirement in England's Lake District; the location is also mentioned in "Invisible String".
 Imagining a red rose growing out of tundra "with no one around to tweet it", Swift fantasizes about a social-media-free utopia, referencing William Wordsworth, an English poet known for his Romantic writings.